mdsheraj123/mdsheraj123.github.io/_posts/2021-04-12-Favourite-pieces-of-art.md

 *“Before you embark on a journey of revenge, dig two graves.”*

 \- The Chinese philosopher, Confucius.

+*"Leadership is one better than others guy giving away his resources to the group so everyone in the group feels getting rewarded.
+This is even if the actual rewards are not yet there or not spread evenly.
+The leader gains by the overall prosperity and the goodwill towards him.
+It is different from high risk, high reward, like in buisness.
+Leadership simply makes sense for some people with the lowest risk greatest reward than not involving in leadership."*

+\- Me

+*"I am wrong many times about different things, people, concepts, work and that too confidently."*

+\- Me

+*"We underestimate what we can do in the long term and overestimate what we can do in the short term."*

+\- Several Authors

 # Favourite Poems
 ## Truth